tanvir-ishraq/business-predictions-project-and-analysis/README.md

 libraries used: `sklearn`, `pandas`, `matplotlib`, `numpy`<br>

 Techniques used: histogram, standard deviation, outlier processing, yearly data find, LinearRegression, DecisionTreeRegressor, SVR, linear_model.Lasso, RandomForestRegressor <br>

-<br> <br>
-finally, List of all works for reference: <br>
-* which product was sold the least amount?
-* which product was sold the most amount?
-* yearly how many amount of product are left in stock after sell?
-* Predict the amount of product are left in stock for Next year.
-* Predict the amount of money to inverst for Next year.
-* Find profit yearly.
-* Predict profit for next year.
-* Find profit of product of every brands sequentially.
-* Find which product from every brands sold the most sequentially.
-* Make sell prediction per day.